 Press the seams open, without pressing past the collar notch on the lapel.
 I like to drape the garment around the end of the ironing board for this, like the photo below.
-You can see I need to clip to release some tension along the gorge line and back neck:
+You can see I need to clip to release some tension around the gorge line and back neck:

-Clip only where necessary – this gorgeline is a tight curve and I have 5 clips, slight curves and loosely woven fabrics may not need clipping at all:
+Clip only where necessary.
+I clipped 5 times around this fairly tight curve, slight curves and loosely woven fabrics may not need much clipping at all: